 Conditional Acceptance while an Undergraduate Student

-By planning ahead during your undergraduate program, you can finish in a single year the the Master of Science in Information Systems (on campus or distance learning), the Master of Science in Spatial Information Science and Engineering (on campus non-thesis option), or the Master of Science in Spatial Informatics (distance learning only).
+By planning ahead during your undergraduate program, you can finish in a single year the Master of Science in Information Systems (on campus or distance learning), the Master of Science in Spatial Information Science and Engineering (on campus project option), or the Master of Science in Spatial Informatics (distance learning only).

 Undergraduate students from any degree program at the University of Maine or any other University of Maine campus may apply as early as the summer before their junior year for admission to any of the listed masters degree programs.
 Applications for “early admission” should be received by the middle of the first semester of the junior year and are not accepted after the senior year has commenced.

 By taking a course overload of three credits in the second semester of the Junior year and a course overload of three credits in each of the semesters of the Senior year (or alternatively three graduate courses in the senior year), a motivated student typically may acquire 9 credits (but typically no more than 12) for graduate school (at undergraduate tuition rates) prior to acquiring their undergraduate degree assuming that they receive a B or better in all of the courses.
 At least five core courses in the program are available by distance offerings each year.

 SIE 507 – Information Systems Software Engineering (3 credits)

 SIE 515 – Human Computer Interaction (3 credits)